 Here is the thing though: this is Unai Emery’s first season at Arsenal.
 Let us examine the scale of the absolute sh**show he has inherited.
 If I told you that Arsenal and Chelsea had the same wage bill, would you believe that?
 Arsenal fans have spent years worshipping the pathetic Mesut Ozil, a symbol of everything that is wrong about Arsenal: weak mentality, ineffective, disappears.
 Many people have been calling Ozil out for years but it took Arsenal fans that disgraceful Baku final to finally wake up.
 Where have they been?
 Ozil cost £42m.
 Hazard cost just £32m.
 Ozil earns £350k a week.
 What is the reason Ozil is on £350k a week?
 Well, because Wenger and City had reached an agreement with Man City to sell Alexis Sanchez for £60m over the summer.
 At the last minute, fearing another fan backlash for yet again, selling an Arsenal player to City (Nasri, Adebayor, Clichy, Sagna etc) Wenger got cold feet and asked Gazidis to pull the plug.
 It led to the farcical scenario of losing Sanchez anyway, bringing in the appalling overpaid Mkhitaryan and then being forced into giving Ozil – whose only offer with less than 12 months of his deal remaining was from Fenerbache – a crazy new deal.
 Hazard is on almost half Ozil’s current wage - £180k a week.
 The difference between the two players, and both teams couldn’t be greater.
 Arsenal and Chelsea have the same wage bill, but Chelsea have a far superior pool of players.
 Pedro, a squad player, walks into the Arsenal team.
 Look at Rudiger, superior to any defender.
 Luiz we mock, but again, superior to any Arsenal defender.
 Azpilicueta the same.
 There’s the world class N’Golo Kante – a player Wenger refused to pay the going £31m for, and that same summer opted to instead shell out £37m for Granit Xhaka.
 Yet, Arsenal fans genuinely continued to claim Wenger “had no money”.
 The fact that Mauricio Pochettino, not having signed a single player in the transfer market, made top 4 and a CL final - whilst building a new stadium – should be a source of huge embarrassment to every single Arsenal fan who excused Wenger’s failure by claiming the stadium impeded progress.
 It was nonsense then, and is nonsense now.

 Stan Kroenke is clearly a leech and a disgraceful owner who does not care.
 That much we know.
+Ask him for his knowledge about football and I suspect he’d be know more about how to bet on tennis and win than the playing side of the football club he owns.
 The other thing we also know though, is that despite Kroenke not investing a penny, Arsenal make so much money that Kroenke did not actually need to.
 Arsene Wenger was given a LOT of cash to spend at Arsenal – it was spent appallingly.
 Arsenal fans have to ask themselves how a League 2 standard footballer like Carl Jenkinson is on £40k a week.
 How is Elnenny on over £50k a week?
 How is Mustafi on £100k a week?
 How is Xhaka on over £100k a week?
 How was Welbeck on £110k a week?
 How is Mkhitaryan on £180k a week, and how is Mesut Ozil on bigger money than De Bruyne, Hazard, Salah, Mane, Sane and Sterling?
 None of this is down to Unai Emery.
 Emery has been strangled by the years of financial recklessness and mismanagement from Wenger, Gazidis and Kroenke.